gitkrishna15/OS-Lift-and-Shift/README.md

 Shutdown any services running on the server (application/DB)

-Execute the script ( "OS_lift_shift_prep.sh" - note to keep the env file "OS_lift_shift_setenv.env" in same directory as the prep-script ) to take care of all below steps of STEP 1:

-Create an OPC user ( for future enhancement )

-Disbale Firewall for the time the process in running

-Make changes to Network components which would help in bringing the system up in Cloud Infrastrucure

-Backup all files affected in the process for easy rollback
+Download the OS_lift_shift_package.zip from the uploaded files

+Unzip the folder on the server where desired,it provides 3 files (OS_lift_shift_all.zip,OS_lift_shift_boot.sh,OS_lift_shift_image.sh)

 STEP 2:

+Execute the script ( "OS_lift_shift_boot.sh" ), this script will ask for the path where the file (OS_lift_shift_all.zip) is present

+This script will unzip the zile file and create backup directory in it.

+IF Version of OS is 7 then below will get done:

+ It then creates a service file which would get executed in boot ( when image is brought up in cloud )

+ Registers the service for boot execution

+ Prepares the boot images with added xen plugins to bring OS up in cloud without issue

+IF Version of OS is 6 then it places the prep script ( OS_lift_shift_prep.sh ) in /etc/init.d for boot execution

+Once executed, we move on to next step.

+STEP 3:

 The next stage of the process is to create a raw image of the entire disk and compress it to tar.gz format